 Set in the eaves with original pillars in the centre of the room giving character, this cleverly designed room has an elegant single day bed with pull out if you need twin occupancy.
 There’s a window, chest of drawers and blanket box next to the bed.

 You’re welcome to use the owners’ gym next door to Betsey Trotwood where you’ll find free weights, a cross trainer and a vibration plate.
-There’s also a bike shed where you can store your own safely or borrow those stored there (at your own risk).
+There’s also a bike shed where you can store your own safety or borrow those stored there (at your own risk).

 Betsey Trotwood was part of the Rookery’s stable block and, along with a gym and office, is attached to the original coach house.
 The cottage is opposite the owners’ house (The Rookery) however they will respect your privacy and you will be able to enjoy privacy in the secluded courtyard garden with table, chairs, and BBQ at the back and have an allocated parking space on the drive.

 All prices include 100% cotton bed linen, towels, heating and electricity, plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.

 This contemporary cottage (along with an office and gym) is part of the Listed former stable block and coach house to The Rookery’s main owner-occupied rectory.
 It’s equipped with under floor heating on the ground floor and appliances include a wide flat screen TV with Freeview, Wifi and Airplay allowing you to stream your own music from an Apple device.
 The kitchen is well equipped with a two oven Aga, fridge, three drawer freezer, dishwasher, free standing microwave, washing machine, coffee machine (with a few pods to start you off) and a BBQ for summer months.

 A travel cot, high chair and stair gate are available from the property owners on request at the time of booking.